roblesjoel/P2_BBS_Signature/README.md

 The crypto Library we used is developed by Prof. Dr. Rolf Haenni.
 To use the Library follow these easy steps:
-1. Move into the bbs/src/main/resources
+1. Go into the `bbs`folder
-2. run `mvn clean install`
+2. Run `mvn install:install-file -Dfile=./src/main/resources/src/BLS12-381-1.0.5.jar -DpomFile=./src/main/resources/pom.xml`

 ### Download and install the verificatum package